Windows Calculator: Features

 By default, Calculator runs in standard mode, which resembles a four-function calculator.
 More advanced functions are available in scientific mode, including logarithms, numerical base conversions, some logical operators, operator precedence, radian, degree and gradians support as well as simple single-variable statistical functions.
-It does not provide support for user-defined functions, complex numbers, storage variables for intermediate results (other than the classic accumulator memory of pocket calculators), automated polar-cartesian coordinates conversion, or support for two-variables statistics.
+It does not provide support for user-defined functions, complex numbers, storage variables for intermediate results (other than the classic accumulator memory of pocket calculators), automated polar-Cartesian coordinates conversion, or support for two-variables statistics.

+In addition, the programming mode allows conversions between bases 16, 10, 8, and 2, the most commonly used by programmers.
+In this mode, the on-screen numeric keypad includes the hexadecimal digits A through F, which are active when "Hex" is selected.
+In hex mode, only integers are supported.

 Calculator supports keyboard shortcuts; all Calculator features have an associated keyboard shortcut.

 Calculator in programmer mode cannot accept or display a number larger than a signed QWORD (16 hexadecimal digits/64 bits).
 The largest number it can handle is therefore 0x7FFFFFFFFFFFFFFF (decimal 9,223,372,036,854,775,807).
 Any calculations in programmer mode which exceed this limit will overflow, even if those calculations would succeed in other modes.
 In particular, scientific notation is not available in this mode.